Oost-Maarland: Folkloristic "Goose beheading" in Maarland

-In the eighties of the 20th century the hamlet of Maarland was repeatedly in the news with the folkloristic event "Gansslaan" (goose beheading) that was held annually on a feast day.
+In the 1980s the hamlet of Maarland was repeatedly in the news with the folkloristic event "Gansslaan" (goose beheading) that was held annually on a feast day.

 At this event, blindfolds alternately tried to slap the head of an upside-down dead goose with a saber, which was complicated by the application of a thick iron wire in the animal's neck.

 Although this was no longer a living goose, as was originally the case, around 1985 no municipal license was granted any more for this somewhat barbaric popular entertainment, in which the dead blood spurted around.

 The appeals procedure of local residents to get the refusal of a license undone was rejected by the highest national administrative judge.
 Since then, the event has been replaced by another with a fake goose being thrown.